 This list has a variety of people in it, from Salih Reis to Benjamin Hornigold.
 These names of famous male pirates might sound familiar.While this isn't a list of all male pirates, it does answer the questions "Who are the most famous male pirates?" and "Who are the best male pirates?"

-Bartholomew Roberts, born John Roberts, was a Welsh pirate who raided ships off the Americas and West Africa between 1719 and 1722.
-He was the most successful pirate of the Golden Age of Piracy, as measured by vessels captured, taking over 470 prizes in his career.
-He is also known as Black Bart, but this name was never used in his lifetime.... more on Wikipedia
+- Photo: Metaweb (FB) / Public domainBartholomew Roberts (17 May 1682 – 10 February 1722), born John Roberts, was a Welsh pirate who raided ships off the Americas and West Africa between 1719 and 1722.
+He was the most successful pirate of the Golden Age of Piracy as measured by vessels captured, taking over 400 prizes in his career.
+He is also known as Black Bart (Welsh: Barti Ddu), but this name was never used in his lifetime.... more on Wikipedia

-Age: Dec. at 40 (1682-1722)
+- Age: Dec. at 40 (1682-1722)

-Henry Every, also Evory or Avery, sometimes erroneously given as John Avery, was an English pirate who operated in the Atlantic and Indian oceans in the mid-1690s.
-He likely used several aliases throughout his career, including Henry Bridgeman, and was known as Long Ben to his crewmen and associates.Dubbed "The Arch Pirate" and "The King of Pirates" by contemporaries, Every was the most notorious pirate of his time; he earned his infamy by becoming one of the few major pirate captains to retire with his loot without being arrested or killed in battle, and also for being the perpetrator of what has been called the most profitable pirate raid in history.
+- Photo: Metaweb (FB) / Public domainHenry Every, also Avery or Evory (20 August 1659 – time of death uncertain), sometimes erroneously given as Jack Avery or John Avery, was an English pirate who operated in the Atlantic and Indian oceans in the mid-1690s.
+He probably used several aliases throughout his career, including Benjamin Bridgeman, and was known as Long Ben to his crewmen and associates.Dubbed "The Arch Pirate" and "The King of Pirates" by contemporaries, Every was infamous for being one of few major pirate captains to escape with his loot without being arrested or killed in battle, and for being the perpetrator of what has been called the most profitable act of piracy in history.
 Although Every's career as a pirate... more on Wikipedia

-Birthplace: Newton Ferrers, United Kingdomsee more on Henry Every
+- Birthplace: Newton Ferrers, United Kingdom